 Dry Bay is not road accessible.
 Charter flights from Dry Bay can be arranged to Yakutat, which is served by Alaska Airlines, or directly to Whitehorse, Haines, Juneau, etc. From a weather standpoint, the flight to Yakutat is the most reliable option.
 Flight arrangements must be made prior to departing.
 A list of permitted air charters is enclosed.
 A park ranger living in Dry Bay during the summer can be contacted for emergencies.
-The established take-out, adjacent to the main airstrip, includes a camping area, food storage building, outhouse and a human waste dump station.
+The established take-out, adjacent to the main airstrip, includes a camping area, food storage building, and outhouse.
 There is no telephone or trash pickup available.
 The Dry Bay area supports an active commercial set gill-net fishery.
 River runners should respect their livelihoods and not disrupt their operations.
 Stay clear of nets, fish camps and other private property.
 There are three lodges and a shuttle service operating in Glacier Bay National Preserve.
 They offer lodging and other services and their addresses and telephone numbers are enclosed.

 Note: The arrival date to Dry Bay must be adhered to.
 This is the date you arrive at Dry Bay.
 There is no restriction on how long you can camp at Dry Bay after your arrival date before your flight out.
 We recommend scheduling your air taxi pick-up for the day after your Dry Bay arrival.
 The Dry Bay arrival date spaces river trips to preserve a quality wilderness experience.
 Arriving at Dry Bay on other than your arrival date will result in a citation and/or court appearance, and denial of future permits/trips on the rivers.